Beyond Compatibility: What Truly Sustains Love and Psychological Well-Being

 • shadow aspects of the self

-• the pull toward nihilism or self-criticism in highly open, intellectual clients
+• the tendency toward nihilism or self-criticism in highly open, intellectual clients

-This represents the core of Jungian individuation and closely aligns with Maslow’s concept of self-actualization.
+This represents the core of Jungian individuation and closely corresponds to Maslow’s concept of self-actualization.
+(Rowan, 2015, pp. 231-236)

 Conclusion: Strength, Connection, and Conscious Living